You or someone you know may have been diagnosed with a mental health problem.

 They may lack focus or be unwilling to concentrate on what to you seems to be an important issue.

-Schizophrenia is a widely misunderstood and feared mental illness.
+Schizophrenia is widely misunderstood and feared mental illness.
 People who suffer from schizophrenia do not have dual personalities but a rather split from reality and may have delusions about themselves or others.

 These symptoms can have a major impact on the ability to hold down jobs maintain relationships and many other aspects of everyday life.